Behaviour & Relationships

 A RESTORATIVE PROCESS

 Restorative approaches encourage pupils to think not only of the consequences of their behaviour on themselves, but also to consider the impact of their actions on others.
-The process at Cooks Spinney is based on four questions, which staff have on their ID lanyards for reference:
+The process at Cooks Spinney is based on four questions:

 These questions also form the basis of our ‘Reflection Sheet’.
-Pupils are asked to complete refection sheets following incidents.
+Pupils are asked to complete reflection sheets following incidents.

 Restorative processes do not shy away from applying consequences, such as loss of privileges, but focus on the need to take responsibility an find a constructive way forward for all concerned such as a sincere apology followed by an act of kindness.